eurekaclinical/eurekaclinical-webapp-archetype/README.md

 for the module are looked up based on this property in WebappProperties class.

 This project can be tested before you build on it using embedded tomcat. change the application.properties values accordingly.
-Also update service-artifact-id property in the pom.xml.
+Also update service-artifact-id & service-artifact-version property in the pom.xml. open https://localhost:8443/webapp-project-name/protected/view link on your browser to test.